tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Send SMTP Email

-This plugin provides a mechanism to send SMTP emails in your deployment process.
+This community plugin provides a mechanism to send SMTP emails in your deployment process.

 ---